andlo/mycroft-skills-list-gitbook/skills/nevermind-skill.ChanceNCounter.md

 ---
 description: Dismisses Mycroft  DON'T INSTALL THIS!
+The name doesn't play nice with STT right now, so you're going to have a hard time installing or removing it verbally.
+The skill has been renamed, and this repo will likely be deleted once the new repo is committed to the Marketplace.
+If you're trying to fuss with the code, or to install the skill manually, use this repo instead:
 ---

 ### _nevermind-skill.ChanceNCounter_